Hungarian–Czechoslovak War

-The Hungarian–Czechoslovakian War, also known as the War for Upper Hungary (Hungarian: Háború Felső-Magyarországért), was a military conflict between Czechoslovakia and Hungary.
-It lasted from November 1918 until August 1919.
-The military operation launched by the Hungarian Red Army in 1919 against Czechoslovak forces referred as Northern Campaign (északi hadjárat) in Hungary.
+The Hungarian–Czechoslovak War, also known as the War for Upper Hungary (Háború Felső-Magyarországért), was a military conflict between the Czechoslovakia and Hungary.
+It lasted from November 1918 to August 1919.

+In 1919, the Hungarian Red Army launched a military operation against Czechoslovak forces, which is referred to in Hungary as the Northern Campaign (északi hadjárat).

 Background

 At the end of 1918, the final year of World War I, the collapse of Austria-Hungary led to the declaration of independence of Czechoslovakia.

 Occupation of Upper Hungary

-On October 28, 1918, Czechoslovakia was proclaimed, but its borders were not settled for several months.
-Edvard Beneš wanted to present the Paris Peace Conference with a fait accompli, so Czechoslovak forces tried unsuccessfully to occupy the northern counties of Hungary in November 1918 without any official permission.
-The future territory of Slovakia (then Upper Hungary), which until then had belonged to Hungary, was supposed to be part of Czechoslovakia.
-At the beginning of November 1918, clashes began between Hungarians and Czechoslovak military units.
-At the end of the month, the Entente drew a provisional demarcation line, and this was revealed to the Hungarian government on December 23, in the document known as the Vix Note.
-Czech legions were ordered back from Italy; they began to occupy the southern, Hungarian-inhabited regions of Upper Hungary (the future Slovakia) on December 31, 1918, and took control before mid-January.
+On 28 October 1918, the Czechoslovak Republic was proclaimed, but its borders remained unsettled for several months.
+Edvard Beneš sought to present the Paris Peace Conference with a fait accompli, and Czechoslovak forces attempted unsuccessfully to occupy the northern counties of Hungary in November 1918 without official permission.
+The future territory of Slovakia (then Upper Hungary), which had belonged to Hungary, was intended to form part of Czechoslovakia.
+Clashes began between Hungarian and Czechoslovak military units in early November 1918.

+At the end of the month, the Entente drew a provisional demarcation line, which was presented to the Hungarian government on 23 December in the document known as the Vix Note.
+Czech legion units were ordered back from Italy and began occupying the southern, Hungarian-inhabited regions of Upper Hungary (the future Slovakia) on 31 December 1918, securing control before mid-January.

-However, on December, French lieutenant colonel Ferdinand Vix, who was the head of the Entente military mission in Budapest, informed Hungary that the Czechoslovak army was recognized as part of the Entente army.
-He also pointed out that Slovakia was part of the Czechoslovak Republic, which had the right to militarily occupy the territory of Slovakia, and Hungary was obliged to withdraw its troops from there.
+In December, French lieutenant colonel Ferdinand Vix, head of the Entente military mission in Budapest, informed the Hungarian government that the Czechoslovak Army was recognized as part of the Entente forces.
+He further stated that Slovakia was considered part of the Czechoslovak Republic, which therefore had the right to occupy the territory militarily, and that Hungary was required to withdraw its troops.

-The dominant Hungarian and German population tried to prevent the annexation of Pozsony (today Bratislava) to Czechoslovakia and declared it a free city.
-However, the Czechoslovak Legions occupied the city on January 1, 1919, and made it part of Czechoslovakia, against the wish of the local population, because of its economic importance for the new state.
-On February 12, 1919, the German and Hungarian population started a protest against the Czechoslovak occupation, and the Czechoslovak Legions opened fire on the unarmed demonstrators.
-The intervention by the Czechoslovak soldiers firing on the peaceful demonstrators caused 8 deaths and 14 injuries.
+The predominantly Hungarian and German population sought to prevent the annexation of Pozsony (today Bratislava) to Czechoslovakia and declared it a free city.
+Nevertheless, the Czechoslovak Legions occupied the city on 1 January 1919 and incorporated it into Czechoslovakia, largely due to its economic importance.
+On 12 February 1919, German and Hungarian residents held a protest against the Czechoslovak occupation.
+Czechoslovak Legion units opened fire on the unarmed demonstrators, causing eight deaths and fourteen injuries.